-Whether this is your first time camping, or you simply want to improve your cooking skills, knowing what to make with a campfire can be difficult.
-Here are some of the easiest campfire recipes you can prepare with just a few ingredients and tools.
+Whether this is your first time camping, or you want to add some new recipes to your campfire kitchen, knowing what to bring for an easy and fun trip can be difficult.
+Here are some of the best campfire foods you can prepare with just a few ingredients and tools.

 Corn on the Cob

-For a unique option that is fun and easy to do while camping, you will need pizza dough, cheese, sauce, and toppings.
-Roll out the dough into a rectangular shape, add the sauce, cheese, and toppings, then roll the sides over to create a log.
+On the east coast they call them pies, in the woods we refer to them as logs.
+Wherever you’re from, a gooey, cheesy pizza is the comfort food needed around every campfire.
+Before you hit the trail, pack up all the cheese, sauce and toppings you can handle.
+For fast, easy and storable pizza dough, grab a can (or a few) of the pre-made stuff.
+Roll out the dough into a rectangular shape, add the sauce, cheese, and toppings, then roll it all up to create a log.
 Pinch the sides so you don't lose any sauce, and then wrap it in foil.
-Cook it over the grill or fire until the dough is cooked and the cheese is melted.
+Cook it over the grill or fire until the dough is browned and the cheese is melted.

-Tending over the pizza can be a bit exhausting on your back, so make campfire cooking more comfortable with a collapsible camp stool.
+Tending over the pizza can be a bit exhausting on your back so make campfire cooking more comfortable with a Folding Camp Stool.
 Trust us, you won't burn the pizza or your back.

 Hot Chocolate or Coffee

-There's nothing like a warm drink in the morning.
-Pack some instant coffee or a packet of hot chocolate, use a campfire safe camp mug to warm up your water and voila!
+Nothing nurtures a curly dog hangover like a hot steamy drink in the morning.
+Pack some instant coffee, tea, or packets of hot chocolate, use a campfire safe mug to warm up your water and voila!
 It's as easy as using your Keurig.

 After a long day of exploring, winding down with savory food next to a campfire is pure bliss in our book.
 Keep these campfire food staples in your pack for your first camping trip, or your millionth and use your imagination to create some delicious dishes with nothing but a campfire.